8 crucial elements to understand before starting a factory in Indonesia

 Can foreigners set up a company in Indonesia?

 Yes, foreigners can set up a company in Indonesia.
-The most common business entity for foreign investors is the foreign-owned limited liability company, PT PMA (Perseroan Terbatas Penanaman Modal Asing).
+Foreign investors’ most common business entity is the foreign-owned limited liability company, PT PMA (Perseroan Terbatas Penanaman Modal Asing).

 Is Jakarta a good place to establish a factory?